cwbooth5/techlines/README.md

 Then close the 38,291,484 other flask apps you have running on port 5000 and just go to `http://localhost:5000` in your browser.

 aaaaaand you're done.

+## Testing

+Run the unit tests like so.

+`coverage run -m unittest discover`

+Generate a coverage report.

+`coverage html -d code_coverage`

+Then maybe crack that coverage report open in the browser.

+`python -m http.server`

+weeee